Have you ever had a debt get tossed from one collector to another over what seems like ages? At some point, the cycle has to stop, right? Right.

 If you recently moved, sneaky debt collectors might try to use your home state for the statute of limitations, especially if that time limit is longer than of the state you currently reside.
 This would give a collector more time to collect on the debt.

 Some debts don't have a statute of limitations.
 This includes federal student loans, child support in some states, and income taxes.
+You cannot use the statute of limitations as a defense in a lawsuit regarding any of these.

 What the Statute Of Limitations Does Not Do

-Keep in mind when the statute of limitations expires, it only prevents a collector from winning a judgment against you when you can prove the statute of limitations has indeed expired.
+Keep in mind when the statute of limitations expires, it only prevents a collector from winning a judgment against you when you can prove the statute of limitations has expired.
 It does not:

 - Keep a collector from filing a lawsuit against you.
 It can keep them from winning if you use it against them in court.